-The sovereign is 1.52 mm thick, and 22.05 mm in diameter.
+The Sovereign is 1.52 mm thick, and 22.05 mm in diameter.
 On the obverse side of modern Sovereigns we find the head portraits of British monarchs George III, George IV (2 versions), William IV, Victoria (4 versions), Edward VII, and George V (two versions).
 The coins bear various inscriptions.
 An interesting characteristic is that consecutive monarchs face opposite sides from one another.
 The new Queen Elizabeth II Sovereigns carry three versions of Her Majesty’s effigy and bear the inscriptions " ELIZABETH II DEI GRA REGINA FID DEF", meaning "Elizabeth II, by the Grace of God, Queen-Defender of the Faith ".
 The phrases or letters have been used regularly on coinage since the 16th century.
 Being impressed and inspired by the Parthenon marbles at the British Museum, famous Italian sculptor and engraver Benedetto Pistrucci undertook to provide a jasper cameo of St George, the patron saint of England that would prove an excellent and distinctive reverse side design for the new gold coin, the one most commonly used in Sovereigns.
 The picture of Saint George slaying the evil dragon is still in use on British gold Sovereigns, although with a few minor variations.
-Other reverse designs have also been used during the reigns of King William IV, Queen Victoria, King George IV, and Queen Elizabeth II, the most common one being the crowned shield.
+Other reverse designs have also been used during the reigns of King William IV (1830-1837), Queen Victoria (Young Head Sovereign 1838-1887 and Old Head Sovereign 1893-1901), King George IV (1911-1932), and Queen Elizabeth II, the most common one being the crowned shield.
 The date of issue appears on the reverse side.
 Sovereign coins have a grained milled edge on both sides.

 Since 2009, the Royal Mint operates as Royal Mint Ltd, a private company that has an exclusive contract with HM Treasury to supply all coinage for the UK.
 Today, Sovereigns are minted at the Royal Mint in Llantrisant, Rhondda Cynon Taff, Wales.
 The Royal Mint uses the most progressive and technologically advanced minting techniques to ensure the quality of its coins.
 In the case of Sovereigns, however, the most important element is uniformity.
 Each coin is made of 22-carat gold and weighs 7.9880 g.
 The accuracy to four decimal points is specified by law.